eighteyes/tt-rules/manual.md

   Will not Path into Huts

+## Returning as Adults
+The turn after children escape, adults return to lay waste to Troll Town.
+For each Child that escapes, return 1 Adult, starting at the bridge.

+### Adult Behavior
+Each adult will determine Pathing Pattern as a child, but instead of repeating at the end of a path sequence, the adult damages, then breaks the nearest Path Join.

+### Boats
+Groups of 4 Adults will raid in boats.
+Boats are represented by cards thrown from the top orientation from a short distance away (2-5 feet), aiming at the bridge.
+If the thrown card doesn't touch any game piece, re-orient the throw from where the card lies.
+Boats land on sections of Troll Town determined where a thrown card lies.
+After landing, Adults will start at the nearest Hex.

+### Traps

+Trolls can prepare for Adults by building Traps.

+#### Spikes

+Spikes cost 6 workers to build and occupy a hex.
+Spikes cannot be placed on the Inner Path.
+Spikes prevent Adults from proceeding, and remove the first Adult who triggers them.
+The triggered Spikes are removed from the board after all Adult Pathing is resolved.

+#### Fences

+Fences use 10 workers to deploy.
+Fences prevent boats from landing, if a boat hits only a fence, not a building or hex.

 ## Conflicts
 ### Resource Conflicts
 When there are insufficient workers to complete a Construction or Action.
 Conflict occurs near worker dwelling.